Anirudh-004/etl-pipeline-airflow-bigquery-dbt/README.md

 Project Contents
 ================

-This project demonstrates an end-to-end ETL pipeline using Apache Airflow, dbt, Google BigQuery, and SODA, leveraging the online retail dataset from Kaggle.
+This project demonstrates an end-to-end ETL pipeline using Apache Airflow, dbt (Data Build Tool), and Google BigQuery, leveraging the online retail dataset from Kaggle.
 The pipeline is designed to perform the following tasks:

 - Extract: Read data from a local file.
-- Load: Transfer data to Google Cloud Storage (GCS) and then to BigQuery.
+- Load: Transfer the extracted data to Google Cloud Storage (GCS) and load it into BigQuery.
-- Quality Check: Perform data quality checks using python programming language.
+- Data Quality Checks: Ensure data integrity and quality using Python-based checks.
+- Transform: Utilize dbt to build and run SQL models that transform the data within the BigQuery dataset named "retail".
+- Report: Implement dbt models to enable report generation in Metabase for business analytics and insights.

 Project Structure
 ===========================